vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/vtex-b2b-suite/vtex-b2b-checkout-settings.md

 Once **B2B Checkout Settings** is installed in your account, every script contained in its [`checkout-ui-custom` folder](https://github.com/vtex-apps/b2b-checkout-settings/tree/master/checkout-ui-custom) will be automatically linked to your store.
 The app will customize your checkout page with the functionalities described below.
 You will also be able to [configure](#configuration) the app on **Store Setup** > **B2B Checkout Settings**.

->ℹ The behavior of the checkout page in VTEX stores is customizable through JavaScript code.
+> ℹ️ The behavior of the checkout page in VTEX stores is customizable through JavaScript code.
 In case you need additional customization, we recommend that you use [Checkout UI Custom](https://apps.vtex.com/vtex-checkout-ui-custom/p) if you prefer using the VTEX Admin interface or [Checkout UI Settings](https://developers.vtex.com/docs/guides/vtex-checkout-ui-settings) if you prefer a code-only option.

 ### Restricted access to checkout